mraheem25/threat-composer-ecs/README.md

 Terraform provisions the AWS infrastructure using a modular setup.

 #### Request flow
-1. User enters `tm.mraheem.co.uk` into the browser.
+1. User types `tm.mraheem.co.uk` into the browser.
 2. Route 53 resolves the domain and returns the ALB DNS name.
-3. If the request is HTTP, the ALB redirects it to HTTPS.
+3. For HTTP requests, ALB redirects them to HTTPS.
-4. For HTTPS, the ALB performs the TLS handshake using the ACM certificate then forwards the request to the target group, which has the task IPs.
+4. For HTTPS, the ALB performs a TLS handshake using the ACM certificate.
+The request is then forwarded to the target group, which has the task IPs.
 5. ECS manages tasks running in private subnets.
 Container receives traffic on port 8080 and logs are sent to CloudWatch.

 #### Networking
 - Creates a VPC with 2 Availability Zones (AZ).
 Each AZ has its own public and private subnet
 - NATGW's are situated in public subnets providing the private subnets with outbound access.
 Public subnets route to an Internet Gateway.

-#### Load Balancer
+#### Application Load Balancer
 - Creates an internet facing ALB with:
   - HTTP listener that redirects to HTTPS
   - HTTPS listener that forwards to our target group